Skip to main content

 As we move into the new financial year, our new Corporate Plan for 2024-2027 has been published and has been followed by our Annual Operating Plan for 2024-2025.
 We are refreshing our strategic planning and performance framework to strength the golden thread running from Government priorities and policies, through our Corporate Plan and Annual Operating Plan and down to operational delivery.
 The Annual Operating Plan identifies a small suite of performance measures that we will publicly report on and be held accountable to.
 Through these performance measures we will continue and further enhance our commitment to Scotland’s environment, the people of Scotland and our people, for reform and improvement.

-More detailed descriptions of each of our performance measures is available.
+More detailed descriptions of our performance measures can be viewed on our website.

 Dashboard summary